Enkel-Digital/class-express/server/billing/billing service.md

         - create a new plan at the end of the existing plan
         - *need to handle user changing back to the same plan after changing it once in the same period
             - use List Subscription stripe API to see all of user's current subscription.

+        - if the user is new registered customer
+            - create new subscription
+        - if user change the subscription plan
+            - get the current active subscription plan
+                - set cancel_at_period_end: true
+            - create a subscription with schedule
+                - set end_behavior with relase
+                - set start date at the end of the existing plan
     - req.body
         - userID
         - planID --> planID is used to retrieve priceID from database